 Nine journals rejected versions of this paper.
-A tenth journal invited and published a greatly modified form of the paper.
+A tenth journal, Journal of Tertiary Education Administration, invited and published a greatly modified form of the paper.
 The text is provided here to illustrate a type of paper likely to encounter difficulties in being published.
+It also contains links to many documents relating to the case involving Michael Spautz and Alan Williams.
 This version is from July 1983.

 Brian Martin's publications on plagiarism